srl-ethz/mobilerack-interface/SoftTrunk/Soft Robot Fabrication.md

     ![](img/IMG_1638.JPG)

 # wax casting
-note that the mold for wax should be about 2% larger than what it should be, to account for shrinking
+note that the mold for wax should be about 2%(testing with 1%) larger than what it should be, to account for shrinking
 1. warm stuff up
     1. heat oven to 92 degrees Celcius
     1. generate molten wax from block of wax (break up with hammer if necessary)(place so it won't melt to outside cup)